 Options for treatment

-From a therapeutic perspective, careful treatment of the dry skin, that has a tendency to form scales, with lipid replenishing products is important.
-Ointments, skin cream or lotions that contain urea as the active substance are an important option for treatment of many types of ichthyosis.
+From a therapeutic perspective, careful treatment of the dry skin, that has a tendency to form scales, with lipid-replenishing products is important.
+Ointments, skin cream or lotions that contain urea as the active substance are important options for the treatment of many types of ichthyosis.
 Systemic (internal) therapies are also used to treat very severe cases.